jnloos/Minimizing-crossings-in-PSEs/README.md

 | `-t`      | Number of minutes after which termination is forced.
 Defaults to `50`. |
 | `-s`      | Specification of the strategies to be applied.
 If a sequence is to be executed, multiple can be listed using a "+" separator. |

-*Table 1: Parameters required to run the console application.*

 ---

 The present project consists of four different folders.
 The directory `./source/` contains all classes that manage